zrwtl-da23/card-deck/README.md

 Technologies Used: PHP Laravel, React, Javascript
 Installation: git clone, npm install, npm start.

-Usage:
+Usage: <br>
-    1. In the input form, enter the number of people.
+    1. In the input form, enter the number of people.<br>
-    2. Click on the "Distribute Cards" button.
+    2. Click on the "Distribute Cards" button.<br>
     3. The system shall display the card distributed to each player.

 Author: Created by Zirwatul Aida.